 The proposed development would obviously result in noise and disturbance associated with residential activity.
-However, it is a relatively low density development and is adjoining an existing residential area.
+However, it is a relatively low density development and is adjoining a predominantly residential area.
 Furthermore, the site was previously used as a garage site for the surrounding dwellings and could have generated noise and disturbance through vehicular movements and the opening and shutting of doors.
-The type of activity being introduced would not be new therefore.